 Because the images are digital, there’s no guesswork involved.
 Cursoring over any part of the image gives the doctor its exact temperature.
 Archiving allows a doctor to follow conditions over time, with older images compared to new, pixel to pixel.

-That ability to compare in such detail is crucial to breast cancer prevention.
-In the early stages of inflammatory breast cancer, self-exams or mammograms may fail to find even a single lump.
-Yet thermography will show the irregular heat patterns associated with this condition.
-It can also give a better view of anatomical changes within dense breast tissue – changes nearly impossible to view on a mammogram.
+The ability to compare images in such detail is crucial to breast cancer prevention.
+In the early stages of inflammatory breast cancer, thermography can show the irregular heat patterns associated with this condition.
+It can also give a good view of any anatomical changes within dense breast tissue.

 Because there is no radiation, monitoring for optimal prevention can safely start at any age.
 Because there is no contact with the body, there’s no risk of breast implant rupture.
 The screening is virtually risk-free.